Take Off Your Colours: Tenth anniversary

 To celebrate the album's tenth anniversary, the band added three shows to their 2018 UK tour in support of their sixth album VI.
 The band announced they would perform Take Off Your Colours in its entirety after the initial show at a given venue for VI on select dates.
 They played these special performances on 24 November at Manchester's Victoria Warehouse, 28 November at Glasgow's Barrowland Ballroom, and 2 December at London's O2 Brixton Academy.
 While promoting these shows and celebrating the record's tenth anniversary, they were also featured on the November issue of Rock Sound; included with its special edition were poster prints that were hand-signed by the band, a 16-page photo collection from the Take Off Your Colours era, and other bonus material.
 Prior to these anniversary shows, "Call That a Comeback" had never been performed live.
 "Gossip" and "Nasty Habits" had also been among the first of the band's songs to be retired from their setlists.
+By November 2009, Franceschi described playing the material live as having "become suffocated almost and we've really overplayed some of them".
+Prior to Slam Dunk Festival 2015, there were rumours that the band was going to perform Take Off Your Colours in its entirety.
+Franceschi later explained the band would be "extensively paying homage to that with songs" from the album.